Click here to read the Memphis Daily News article spotlighting ICCS's innovative Early Childhood Program.

 ICCS's Reading and Writing Workshop program is an innovative, interactive method that helps students become better writers and improve reading comprehension — skills essential to academic success in their current grade and beyond.
 Research shows that students become better writers when skills are taught within the actual writing process versus teaching skills in isolation.
 Students in ICCS’s Writing Workshop choose a topic and genre and share their written drafts with other students or the teacher.
 They revise and edit their drafts and publish their work in a final copy.
-Writing skills such as grammar, spelling, word choice, organization, and sentence fluency are modeled, discussed and practiced throughout the writing process.
+Writing skills such as grammar, spelling, word choice, organization, and sentence fluency are modeled, discussed, and practiced throughout the writing process.

 In the Reading Workshop, students choose books to read independently and share what they are thinking, either orally or by writing their thoughts in a notebook.
 In addition to daily independent reading, each day the teacher reads aloud to model comprehension strategies: imagining, questioning, predicting, inferring, analyzing, evaluating, and making connections.

-At ICCS, we believe that all students are able to learn but may differ in how they learn.
+We believe that all students are able to learn but may differ in how they learn.
 Identifying and responding to learning differences early on ensures that each student can reach his or her learning potential and achieve classroom success.
-Response to Intervention (RTI) is a multi-tiered approach to the early identification and support of students with learning and behavior needs.
+Response to Intervention (RTI) is a multi-tiered approach to the early identification and support of students with learning and behavioral needs.
 The RTI process begins with high-quality instruction and universal screening of all children in the general education classroom.
 Struggling learners are identified and provided with interventions at increasing levels of intensity to accelerate their learning rate.
 Progress is closely monitored to assess a student's learning rate and level of performance.
 Educational decisions about the intensity and duration of interventions are based on individual student response to instruction.

 ETopics covered under the leadership program are designed to:

 The ICCS Faculty and Staff believe that every student should have an adult advocate.
-To support this core value, the high school has an Advisory Program for all students.
+To support this core value, the upper school has an Advisory Program for all students.
 Students meet with a teacher or principal who serves as their leader.
 The school follows a high-school guidance curriculum that helps students as they mature through the high school years and gives them the chance to discuss current issues with peers, fostering trust, problem-solving, and sisterhood.

 College planning is at the forefront of the ICCS high school experience.
 Ensuring that each girl can reach her full potential, the school offers at no charge core subject tutoring, ACT prep classes and wellness programs.
 AP courses offer advanced students an opportunity to earn college-level credit in a variety of subjects.
 Whether they choose a traditional or an honors track, all students have the advantage of participating in the project-based STREAM program.
 Small class sizes ensure that teachers can offer each student individualized instruction.

 The ICCS Class of 2017 earned $5.6 million in academic scholarships and grants to some of the best colleges and universities in the country.
-Two of the 10 first-year students selected in 2017 by Rhodes College for the Day Scholar program were ICCS graduates; Christian Brothers University bestowed its most prestigious scholarship offered, the Trustee’s Scholarship, to a 2017 ICCS graduate.
+Two of the 10 first-year students selected in 2017 by Rhodes College for the Day Scholar program were ICCS graduates, and Christian Brothers University bestowed its most prestigious scholarship offered, the Trustee’s Scholarship, to a 2017 ICCS graduate.